MechMadHog/mechmadhog.com/_posts/2025-12-10-26_Sandbag_Routine.md

 - moving through water
 - developing balance, posture, and durability

-This program leans into *farmer strength*, *strongman mechanics*, and *monk-like consistency*.
+This program leans into farmer strength, strongman mechanics, and monk-like consistency.
-It isn’t for aesthetics... but aesthetics **will happen anyway** (the yoked look) because the movements hit the body the way nature intends.
+It isn’t for aesthetics... but aesthetics will happen anyway (the yoked look) because the movements hit the body the way nature intends.

 ---